 Therefore, this city has many original foods and drinks.

-“Kyo-Yasai” refers to traditional vegetables of Kyoto and brand-name Kyoto vegetables.
-Moreover, some of those seeds are only available to a limited number of farmers.
+“Kyo-Yasai” refers to 31 traditional vegetables of Kyoto.
+Some of those seeds are only available to a limited number of farmers.

 Today, I introduce The Kyoto traditional vegetables, Kyo-Yasai.